Afrobeat: History

-In 1969, Kuti and his band went on a trip to the U.S. and met Sandra Smith, a singer and former Black Panther.
+In 1969, Kuti and his band went on a trip to the U.S. and met a woman by the name of Sandra Smith, a singer and former Black Panther.
 Sandra Smith (now known as Sandra Izsadore or Sandra Akanke Isidore) introduced Kuti to many writings of activists such as Martin Luther King Jr., Angela Davis, Jesse Jackson, and his biggest influence of all, Malcolm X.

-As Kuti was interested in African-American politics, Smith would inform him of current events.
-In return, Kuti would fill her in on African culture.
-Since Kuti stayed at Smith's house and was spending so much time with her, he started to re-evaluate his music.
-That was when Kuti noticed that he was not playing African music.
+As Kuti was interested in African-American politics, Smith would make it her duty to inform Kuti of current events; in return, Kuti would fill her in on African culture.
+Since Kuti stayed at Smith's house and spent so much time with her, he started to re-evaluate his music genre.
+That was when Kuti realized that he was not playing African music.
 From that day forward, Kuti changed his sound and the message behind his music.